 As a Scholar, Woods studies the ways in which creative and disciplinary traditions both restrict and engender the pedagogies, curricula, and knowledges individuals encounter within performing arts communities, focusing on do-it-yourself (DIY) experimental music scenes in particular.
-This work places cultural studies, visual cultures, learning sciences, and arts education in conversation, challenging both scholars and practitioners to question invisible forms of oppression embedded in cultural spaces and artifacts.
-Recent publications have appeared in the Journal of Curriculum & Pedagogy, Music Education Research, the Journal of Cultural Research, and Punk & Post-punk.
+This interdisciplinary work challenges both scholars and practitioners to question invisible forms of oppression embedded in cultural spaces and artifacts.
 He is currently a postdoctoral researcher at the University of Southern California’s Rossier School of Education.

 Other Places to Find Me